vecnode/FramePack/README.md

 **Linux**:

-We recommend having an independent Python 3.10.
+We recommend having an independent Python 3.10 and [uv](https://docs.astral.sh/uv/).

-    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126 pip install -r requirements.txt
+    uv sync

+This will create a `.venv` and install all dependencies, including `torch`, `torchvision`, and `torchaudio` from the CUDA 12.6 index automatically (configured in `pyproject.toml`).

 To start the GUI, run:

-    python demo_gradio.py
+    uv run python demo_gradio.py

 Note that it supports `--share`, `--port`, `--server`, and so on.

 The software supports PyTorch attention, xformers, flash-attn, sage-attention.
 By default, it will just use PyTorch attention.
 You can install those attention kernels if you know how.

 For example, to install sage-attention (linux):

-    pip install sageattention==1.0.6
+    uv pip install sageattention==1.0.6

 However, you are highly recommended to first try without sage-attention since it will influence results, though the influence is minimal.